15-year-old arrested after threatening school shooting at South Broward High School

 HOLLYWOOD, FLA.
 (WSVN) - Students at a South Florida high school are on edge after a menacing message circulated online.

-Trenton Wilt, 15, was arrested and put before a judge after threatening a school shooting at South Broward High School.
+Trenton Wilt, 15, was arrested on Sunday and put before a judge Monday after threatening a school shooting at South Broward High School.

+“Not a whole lot I can say other than I think he thought he was showing off,” Wilt’s grandmother said in court.

-Wilt faces one charge of intimidation — written threats to kill or injure.
+Wilt faces one charge of intimidation — written threats to kill or injure, which is a felony.
 Prosecutors have 21 days to decide if he will be tried as an adult.

 “It’s scary thinking about that,” one student said.
 “We’re just coming for an education.”

 Several students reported the threat posted to social media.
-In the post, Wilt wrote the caption, “Bouta shoot up a school.'”
+Police said in the post, Wilt wrote the caption, “Bouta shoot up a school,” and the gun in the image was a toy.

+According to police, when he was arrested, Wilt told officers the post was a joke.

+“It’s not funny,” parent Mirela Todoreseu said.
+“I don’t know, even if it is a joke, people shouldn’t joke with that.
+This is not a joke.”

-The district sent out a robocall to parents letting them know it was safe for their children to attend school.
+The school’s principal sent out a robocall to parents letting them know it was safe for their children to attend school, Monday morning.
+However, according to some students, some of the teenagers stayed home.

+“A lot of people didn’t come today,” student Alex Moltmann said.
+“A lot of people didn’t come today.
+I tested today for algebra, and there was like five people when it was supposed to be like 27.”

 “They said that they have the kid in custody and that everything was supposedly OK now,” said parent David Silvers.